With its “Platinum Open Access” model, SMW has attracted great interest in the national and international medical world.

 Review articles should not include any primary data that were not previously published in original articles.
 Reviews, however, should include most of the sections detailed for original articles including statements on conflict of interests, acknowledgments and funding sources where appropriate, as well as figures and figure legends.

 These are short news articles, interviews or op-ed pieces on current issues at the interface between medical science and ethics, politics, education or other topics.
-They are to be considered as journalistic pieces, do not include figures or references, and will typically not be registered in the major science indexes.
+They are to be considered as journalistic pieces and will not be registered in Medline or other major science indexes.

 Authorship / financial support